roboterax/humanoid-gym/README.md

 Humanoid-Gym is an easy-to-use reinforcement learning (RL) framework based on Nvidia Isaac Gym, designed to train locomotion skills for humanoid robots, emphasizing zero-shot transfer from simulation to the real-world environment.
 Humanoid-Gym also integrates a sim-to-sim framework from Isaac Gym to Mujoco that allows users to verify the trained policies in different physical simulations to ensure the robustness and generalization of the policies.

-This codebase is verified by RobotEra's XBot-S (1.2 meter tall humanoid robot) and XBot-L (1.65 meter tall humanoid robot) in real-world environment with zero-shot sim-to-real transfer.
+This codebase is verified by RobotEra's XBot-S (1.2-meter tall humanoid robot) and XBot-L (1.65-meter tall humanoid robot) in a real-world environment with zero-shot sim-to-real transfer.

 ## Features